 Reason (rather than discipline or punishment) should be your main tool in explaining why certain behaviours are not acceptable.
-Boundaries should be firm, fair, and clearly explained, so that the child can feel safe and secure in the knowledge that the adults will not suddenly “change the rules”, or that sometimes it is “ok” to break the rules, while at other times breaking the rules will bring severe punishment.
+Boundaries should be firm, fair, and clearly explained, so that your child can feel safe and secure in the knowledge that the adults will not suddenly “change the rules”, or that sometimes it is “ok” to break the rules, while at other times breaking the rules will bring severe punishment.
 This in itself can cause anxiety and stress, which can contribute to negative behaviour.

 Feelings should be openly discussed and validated, and sensitivity to your child's own feelings is key.
 Accept your child for who they are, and love them for it.
 Think about their strengths, and make sure to celebrate them.